 What is Mental Contamination OCD?

-Mental Contamination OCD involves feelings of contamination that are triggered by thoughts, images and memories or by association with an individual that has harmed the sufferer in some way.
+Mental Contamination OCD involves anxiety symptoms that also includes feelings of contamination that are triggered by thoughts, images and memories or by association with an individual that has harmed the sufferer in some way.
 As such, an individual with Mental Contamination OCD may perceive things such as the name of an illness, an individual they know with dislikable traits or symbols of bad lack to be contaminants.

 The feelings of contamination triggered by these mental contaminants lead to an intense feeling that one is internally ‘dirty.’
 This demonstrates the major difference between Mental Contamination OCD and Contact Contamination OCD which is that, while an individual with Contact Contamination OCD may experience anxiety and discomfort from touching a physical object and respond with a compulsion such as hand washing to clean the physical spot, those with Mental Contamination OCD feel ‘mentally unclean’ typically as a result of feelings of violation or disgust or a general feeling of discomfort and dirtiness.